The transition to retirement income stream is the key component of most transition to retirement strategies.

 You are unable to make contributions to a TTR income stream account.
 Super contributions can only be made into an accumulation account.
 Therefore, you might consider leaving a balance in your accumulation account so that contributions can continue to be made to the account.

 A transition to retirement income stream can be a very beneficial strategy; especially if you intend on utilising it to implement a transition to retirement strategy.
-If you want to learn more about a transition to retirement strategy and dozens of other strategies that can help you reduce tax and build super, then check out the SuperGuy HUB.

 Discover More Content on SuperGuy: